HumanCellAtlas/ingest-file-archiver/README.md

 Run `npm install`

-In order to collect files from the HCA S3 buckets, the `S3_ACCESS_KEY_ID` and `S3_ACCESS_KEY_SECRET` environment variables must be configured.
-These credentials must represent an AWS IAM profile in the Human Cell Atlas AWS account with read privileges for S3.

 ## Running

 This component is configured to listen to serialized JSON messages from an AMQP queue with the following format.
 Each